 A crisis simulation shall not be conducted during an active crisis or immediately following a resolved crisis.
-A crisis simulation shall not be conducted during a scheduled conference, training event, planned group travel, or other event to avoid confusion.
+A crisis simulation shall not be conducted during a scheduled conference, training event, planned group travel, or other event so as to avoid confusion.
 The district governor will confirm when the crisis simulation has ended.
 The Crisis Management Team will immediately conduct a debriefing session as outlined in this plan.

-District 5060 RYE Crisis Management Team
+District 6270 RYE Crisis Management Team

-The following people may be assigned to the crisis management team for D5060.
+The following people may be assigned to the crisis management team (CMT) for D270.
 Members of this team must be made known to all program volunteers.